OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

 - Secret

-  For Github actions, follow this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create a service principal and secret.
+  For GitHub actions, follow this [guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create a service principal and secret.
 Then you can use Azure/login action like:
   ```yml
       - uses: Azure/login@v1
         with: